S-James19/Portfolio-Website/documentation/optimisation/optimisation.md

 * Performance
 	1. Backend code had duplicating functionality.
-		* Slower website load times
+		* Slower website load times.
-	2. Large network payloads were identified
+	2. Large network payloads were identified.
-		* Slower webpage load speeds
+		* Slower webpage load speeds.
-	3. No fallback font while website font is downloaded.
+	3. No fallback font while website font is downloading.
-		* Font wont render until custom font is downloaded, major issue on mobile devices specifically as they took a lot longer to download.
+		* Font won't render until custom font is downloaded, major issue on mobile devices specifically as they took a lot longer to download on tests.
-	4. Images were not properly sized with a fixed width/height fields
+	4. Images were not properly sized with fixed width/height fields.
-		* Increases data transfer and slows down load time
+		* Increases data transfer and slows down load time.
-	5. Images were not in next-gen web formats
+	5. Images were not in next-gen web formats.
-		* Slower downloads and more data consumption from user
+		* Slower downloads and more data consumption from user.

-* Accessability
+* Accessibility
-	1. HTML tag had no language attribute
+	1. HTML tag had no language attribute.
 		* Screen readers may not announce text correctly.
-	2. Links had no discernible name
+	2. Links had no discernible name.
 		* Reduces user experience for screen readers.
-	3. About.html - Graph colours did not have a sufficient ratio
+	3. About.html - Graph colours did not have a sufficient contrast ratio
 		* Difficult for some users to read/understand.

 * SEO